ai-bearing/ai-bearing1.github.io/docs/blog.md

 ---

+### 16 December, 2022
+First full day back home, and I am not really enjoying it.
+Everything is very boring but also there's that typical feeling of a coming mountain of work that I am currently procrastinating on (namely, REU applications), which I have yet to do substantial work on for some reason.
+However, I'll survive.

+---

 ### 15 December, 2022
 I am done with finals, and with the end of finals I have finished my final formal physics class for the forseeable future.
 It's not like I'm *bad* at physics, but I just didn't really enjoy it and weirdly enough doesn't feel particularly real.
 I know I'm majoring in math and econ, two of the most abstract subjects, but even then physics feels like it takes way too many assumptions